JaneySprings/DotNet.Meteor/README.md

 ## Compatibility

-The following table lists supported .NET target platforms and their capabilities:
+&emsp;The following table lists supported .NET target platforms and their capabilities:

 | Application Type | Build and Run | Debugging |
 |-|:-:|:-:|